fc-ideas/idea-potential/README.md

 * **Scaling mode**: a clear cost model for $\mathbf{S}$ (search, inference, linear algebra) with predictable returns.

 ### 8.2 Differentiable logic / soft unification (logic as a layer)

+Plainly: This subsection evaluates differentiable logic systems and their gaps.

 **Representative idea-state**: a neural model with a differentiable logic module (soft unification, fuzzy logic, differentiable forward chaining), trained end-to-end.